JinMaru01/JinMaru01/README.md

 ### 🧠 About Me

 Hi, I’m **Darachin**, a senior student with a deep interest in building real-world AI applications — especially in **Natural Language Processing (NLP)**.
-I'm actively exploring how chatbots and intelligent systems can help solve real-world problems in Cambodia and beyond.
+I'm actively exploring tool deployments for machine learning models and building an optimized pipeline for machine learning model inference on the production server.
+I am also interested in creating a web application for daily use that can be improved to live better.

 ---